 The following resources are intended to help NCSC members stay informed, network, and access the products and services they need to be successful.
 The Co-op does not endorse any particular resource.
 If you have ideas for resources to be included here, please contact the webmaster.

-The most reliable and up-to-date resources for buying/selling equipment continue to be Craigslist and eBay.
+The most reliable and up-to-date resources for buying/selling equipment continue to be Craigslist, eBay and Facebook Marketplace.
 If you’re particularly interested in buying from/selling to NCSC members, feel free to post to our Facebook page.

 Those interested in collaborating on musical projects, finding bandmates, or co-writing are encouraged to use existing online resources to solicit collaborators.
 Facebook is a great resource.
-Suggestions include:
+Other suggestions include:

 - Americana Music Association

 Inexpensive (i.e. free) options for self-promotion are readily available with tools like Facebook and Reverbnation.
 Or if you are bit web-savvy, build a simple Web site using WordPress.

 - Facebook.
 Create a Musician/Band page, invite your friends to “Like” it, and build your fan base.
 Create Events for your gigs and watch your followers join.

 - Reverbnation.
 “Reverb” is an online service designed especially for musicians, with placeholders for audio, video, performance dates, and more.
 With Reverbnation, you can have an online presence in less than an hour.

 - WordPress.
 Create your own Web site.
 Use the free service at wordpress.com, or if you need more design flexibility, check out wordspress.org.